tombusby/dissertation/README.md

 This repository contains my dissertation in pdf format (along with the embarassing spelling/gramatical errors I didn't catch due to exhaustion) and the source code that accompanies it.

 It implements a compiler for a very limited subset of the C programming language.
-The language that the compiler targets is assembly for a custom, simply virtual stack machine.
+The language that the compiler targets is assembly for a custom, simple, virtual stack machine.

 I'm quite content for anyone to play with the source code and use it for whatever purpose they wish.
 It's a little buggy when dealing with IO and has other limitations listed near the bottom of the pdf.